data301-2020-winter1/course-project-solo_312/images/README.md

-Introduction to Images Director
+Introduction to Images Directory
 ---
-Any *external images* I use should be in this directory. **I will add more directories within this directory whenever necessary.**
+Any *external images* I use should be in this directory. **I may add more directories within this directory whenever necessary.**